 Below are the dates for the next Khmer New Year in Siem Reap based on the official Cambodia calendars, however, the actual Angkor Sangkranta dates might be different.
-From 2015 to 2016, for instance, the festival was extended from a 3-day to a 5-day festival.
-We’ll update this page as we become aware of future dates, so check back in closer to your trip.
+From 2015 to 2016, for instance, the riverside festival was extended from a 3-day to a 5-day festival despite the actual official holiday only lasting three days.
+We’ll update this page as we become aware of future dates, so check back closer to your trip.

 Click through the photo gallery above to see traditional Buddhist rituals that take place at pagodas during Khmer New Year in Siem Reap.
 Terence photographed some of these in 2014 on a Khmer New Year insider experience offered by Backyard Travel.